Anubhav722/angular_demo/readme.txt

 DI is a coding pattern i which a class receives its dependencies from external sources rather than creating them itself.

+## SERVICE

+A class with a specific purpose
+ * Share data
+ * Implement application logic
+ * External interaction (interaction with the database)

+Naming convention: .service.ts

+## DI as a framework contd.

+1. Define the EmployeeService class.
+2. Register with injector
+3. Declare as dependency in EmpList and EmpList

+Creating a service using angular cli: `ng g s <service-name>`.

+Hierarchial DI in Angular

+Always register the service in the module level.
+Include it by writing in the `app.module.ts` in the providers array.